-Lori received her Bachelor's in Nursing from Southern Adventist University, and her MD from the University of South Carolina.
-She has experience in teaching Anatomy and Physiology and Human Nutrition at Lake City Community College and Santa Fe Community College in the Nursing and Allied Health programs, and has worked in nursing in various hospitals throughout the south.
+Lori received her Bachelor's in Nursing from Southern Adventist University, and her Doctor of Medicine from the University of South Carolina.
+She has experience in teaching Anatomy and Physiology and Human Nutrition at Florida Gateway College and Santa Fe College in the Nursing and Allied Health programs.
+She has worked in nursing in various hospitals throughout the south.
 Lori has one child, a son.
-At FSTM she teaches the medical science courses, Anatomy and Physiology, Reproductive Anatomy, Pharmacology, and Gynecology.
+At FSTM she teaches the medical science courses: anatomy and physiology, reproductive anatomy, pharmacology, and gynecology.